-Voted Best Staffordshire Music Festival.
-STAFFS FEST a popular annual music festival that has already made its mark on the UK music scene in the West Midlands attracting local, regional and national musicians and audiences from all over the UK.The festival which celebrates its sixth year in 2020 is held at Lower Drayton Farm, Penkridge near Stafford ST19 5RE Junction 13 on the M6
+Voted Best Staffordshire Music Festival 2019 by What's On Readers and Special Recognition Award for Festival of the Year 2019 by The Mark (Pub news and live music guide).
+STAFFS FEST is a popular annual music festival that has already made its mark on the UK music scene in the West Midlands attracting local, regional and national musicians and audiences from all over the UK.The festival which celebrates its fourth year in 2020 is held at Lower Drayton Farm, Penkridge near Stafford ST19 5RE Junction 13 on the M6

-The festival is not one dimensional, in addition to the wide ranging live music on offer, there will be displays and workshops from local community groups including Bombay Jam, Balliamo Belly Dancers, Dance Nuvo, Bhangra Blaze and Stafford Salsa plus drumming workshops by Rocky Amoo, dance, performance and guitar workshops.
-There will be a range of food and drink vendors and retail stalls, clothing and ethnic outlets, whilst the beer marquee promises to never run out of beers and spirits throughout the weekend.
+The festival is not one dimensional, in addition to the wide ranging live music on offer, there will be displays and workshops from local community groups including Bombay Jam, Balliamo Belly Dancers, Dance Nuvo, Bhangra Blaze and Stafford Salsa.

 Promoting young Musicians in the Midlands

 A special annual competition organised to promote and support young local music talent within the West Midlands area.
 Star for Staffs competition for under 18’s.
 Star For Staffs this year will be in association with Slater’s Stafford, heats will take place at Slaters Bar in Stafford.
-Finalists will have the chance to win the chance to play live at the festival, the winner will be picked by a panel of judges,the main prize of 2 days recording in a music studio with the production of a CD from sponsor Phoenix Music Studio Gaol Road in Stafford.
-On the panel of judges there will be John and Jan Davis from Erndor 50 Promotions, Dean Phoenix from Phoenix Music Studio and Jon King of The Rock Dogs.
+Finalists will have the chance to win the chance to play live at the festival, the winner will be picked by a panel of judges,the main prize of 2 days recording in a music studio with the production of a CD from sponsor Tower Studios in Stone.

-LR Partnership and Staffs Fest have been very active in supporting worthy causes within the local West Midlands community for the first three years The Festival championed the Millie Bea’s Walking Wish Charity which helped raise funds and awareness of the money needed for operation to help Millie to walk;£75,000 as the operation and following physiotherapy wasn't funded by the NHS.
-Millie Bea attends the festival each year with her family and the Northern Soul Marquee is named after her.The following year money was raised for AED Donate a charity for distributing defibrillators.
+LR Partnership and Staffs Fest have been very active in supporting worthy causes within the local West Midlands community initially the Festival championed the Millie Bea’s Walking Wish Charity which helped raise funds and awareness of the money needed for operation to help Millie to walk;£75,000 as the operation and following physiotherapy wasn't funded by the NHS.
+Millie Bea attends the festival each year with her family and one of the Marquees is named after her.The following year money was raised for AED Donate a charity for distributing defibrillators.
 In 2019 the charity championed was The Band of Builders a fantastic charity, like DIY SOS.